shruti222patel/LELA/README.md

 		* `brew install php53-mcrypt`
 	* Install composer
 	* Clone the repository by going into the terminal (or PC equivalent) & `git clone https://github.com/shruti222patel/LELA.git`
+* go into the root directory & execute the start.sh file: `sh start.sh`
+* type 'mission.lela.mil' into your browser & the password will be revealed